zyeecon/zishenye.github.io/landing.md

 					<h3>Graduate Teaching Assistant</h3>
 				</header>
 European Leadership and Academic Institute, July.
 2016 - Sep.
 2019<br/>
--Responsible for collecting start-ups information in Czech to prepare for upcoming innovation week 2017.<br/>
+•	Responsible for collecting start-ups information in Czech to prepare for upcoming innovation week 2017.<br/>
--Collected survey data and prepared information database of ~100 companies using excel.
+•	Collected survey data and prepared information database of ~100 companies using excel.

 </div>